 There are no events listed for this time span.

 Our Physical Space

 The Public History Collaborative is also mobile.
-We are happy to visit with individuals and organizations outside of the university to engage in making history.
+We go to individuals and organizations outside of the university to engage in making history.
 We would love to form partnerships that duplicate the maker space and workshops in other settings.
 If you are interested in partnering, contact the PHC at email@example.com

 You can reach us via email at firstname.lastname@example.org.

 Public history is usually understood as history created by professionals (scholars, museum curators, filmmakers) for a general audience.

 At PHC, we define public history as history by, for, and in collaboration with the public.